-Task Date Legal Reference Submit a copy of the IDP to the MEC for local government as well as Provincial Treasury (within 10 working days of the adoption of the plan) Before 11 MSA Section 32(1)(a): The municipal manager of a municipality must submit a copy of the integrated development plan as adopted by the council of the municipality, and any subsequent amendment to the plan, to the MEC for local government in the province within 10 days of the adoption or amendment of the plan.
+Task Date Legal Reference Submit a copy of the IDP to the MEC for local government as well as Provincial Treasury (within 10 working days of the adoption of the plan) Before 14 Jun MSA Section 32(1)(a): The municipal manager of a municipality must submit a copy of the integrated development plan as adopted by the council of the municipality, and any subsequent amendment to the plan, to the MEC for local government in the province within 10 days of the adoption or amendment of the plan.

-Task Date Legal Reference Submit approved budget to the Provincial Treasury and National Treasury (within 10 working days after approval of the budget) Before 14 Jun MFMA Section 24(3): The accounting officer of a municipality must submit the approved annual budget to the National Treasury and the relevant provincial treasury.
-MBRR Reg 20: The municipal manager must comply with section 24(3) of the Act within ten working days after the municipal council has approved the annual budget.
-Give notice to the public of the adoption of the IDP (within 14 days of the adoption of the plan) 14 Jun MSA Section 25(4)(a): A municipality must, within 14 days of the adoption of its integrated development plan in terms of subsection (1) or (3) give notice to the public- (i) of the adoption of the plan; and (ii) that copies of or extracts from the plan are available for public inspection at specified places; MSA Section 21A(1)(a) and (c): All documents that must be made public by a municipality in terms of a requirement of this Act, the Municipal Finance Management Act or other applicable legislation, must be conveyed to the local community - (a) by displaying the documents at the municipality's head and satellite offices and libraries; (c) by notifying the local community, in accordance with section 21, of the place, including the website address, where detailed particulars concerning the documents can be obtained.
-Publicise a summary of the IDP (within 14 days of the adoption of the plan) 14 Jun MSA Section 25(4)(b): A municipality must, within 14 days of the adoption of its integrated development plan in terms of subsection (1) or (3) publicise a summary of the plan.
-Make public the approved annual budget and supporting documentation (including tariffs) (within 10 working days after approval of the budget) 14 Jun MBRR Reg 18: (1) Within ten working days after the municipal council has approved the annual budget of a municipality, the municipal manager must in accordance with section 21A of the Municipal Systems Act make public the approved annual budget and supporting documentation and the resolutions referred to in section 24(2)(c) of the Act.
-(2) The municipal manager must also make public any other information that the municipal council considers appropriate to facilitate public awareness of the annual budget, including- (a) summaries of the annual budget and supporting documentation in alternate languages predominant in the community; and (b) information contemplated in subregulation (2) must cover: (a) the relevant financial and service delivery implications of the annual budget; and (b) at least the previous year's actual outcome, the budget year and the following two years.
+Task Date Legal Reference Submit approved budget to the Provincial Treasury and National Treasury (within 10 working days after approval of the budget) Before 14 Jun MFMA Section 24(3): The accounting officer of a municipality must submit the approved annual budget to the National Treasury and the relevant Give notice to the public of the adoption of the IDP (within 14 days of the adoption of the plan) 14 Jun MSA Section 25(4)(a): A municipality must, within 14 days of the adoption of its integrated development plan in terms of subsection (1) or (3) give notice to the public- (i) of the adoption of the plan; and (ii) that copies of or extracts from the plan are available for public inspection at specified places; MSA Section 21A(1)(a) and (c): All documents that must be made public by a municipality in terms of a requirement of this Act, the Municipal Finance Management Act or other applicable legislation, must be conveyed to the local community - (a) by displaying the documents at the municipality's head and satellite offices and libraries; (c) by notifying the local community, in accordance with section 21, of the place, including the website address, where detailed particulars concerning the documents can Publicise a summary of the IDP (within 14 days of the adoption of the plan) 14 Jun be obtained.
+MSA Section 25(4)(b): A municipality must, within 14 days of the adoption of its integrated development plan in terms of subsection (1) or (3) Make public the approved annual budget and supporting documentation (including tariffs) (within 10 working days after approval of the budget) 14 Jun MBRR Reg 18: (1) Within ten working days after the municipal council has approved the annual budget of a municipality, the municipal manager must in accordance with section 21A of the Municipal Systems Act make public the approved annual budget and supporting documentation and the resolutions referred to in section 24(2)(c) of the Act.
+(2) The municipal manager must also make public any other information that the municipal council considers appropriate to facilitate public awareness of the annual budget, including- (a) summaries of the annual budget and supporting documentation in alternate languages predominant in the community; and (b) information relevant to each ward in the municipality.
+(3) All information contemplated in subregulation (2) must cover: (a) the relevant financial and service delivery implications of the annual budget; and (b) at least the previous year's actual outcome, the current year's forecast outcome, the budget year and the following two years.